MumenJarrah/CloudLabs/lab7.md

 as expected, being able to look at where packets go can help us identify the problems.
 There are several different ways to do packet sniffing:

 - Running tcpdumpon containers.
-We have already installedtcpdumpon each container.
-To sniff the packets going through a particular interface, we just need to find out the interface name, and then do the following (assume that the interface name iseth0):
+We have already installed tcpdump on each container.
+To sniff the packets going through a particular interface, we just need to find out the interface name, and then do the following (assume that the interface name is eth0):
   ```
     # tcpdump -i eth0 -n
   ```

-It should be noted that inside containers, due to the isolation created by Docker, when we run tcpdumpinside a container, we can only sniff the packets going in and out of this container.
+It should be noted that inside containers, due to the isolation created by Docker, when we run tcpdump inside a container, we can only sniff the packets going in and out of this container.
 We won’t be able to sniff the packets between other containers.
 However, if a container uses thehost mode in its network setup, it can sniff other containers’ packets.

 - Runningtcpdumpon the VM.
 If we runtcpdumpon the VM, we do not have the restriction on the containers, and we can sniff all the packets going among containers.
 The interface name for a network is different on the VM than on the container.
-On containers, each interface name usually starts with eth; on the VM, the interface name for the network created by Docker starts withbr-, followed by the ID of the network.
-You can always use theip addresscommand to get the interface name on the VM and containers.
+On containers, each interface name usually starts with eth; on the VM, the interface name for the network created by Docker starts with br-, followed by the ID of the network.
+You can always use the ip address command to get the interface name on the VM and containers.
 - We can also run Wireshark on the VM to sniff packets.
-Similar totcpdump, we need to select what interface we want Wireshark to sniff on.
+Similar to tcpdump, we need to select what interface we want Wireshark to sniff on.

 **Testing**.
 Please conduct the following testings to ensure that the lab environment is set up correctly:

-- HostUcan communicate with VPN Server.
+- HostU can communicate with VPN Server.
 - VPN Server can communicate with HostV.
-- HostUshould not be able to communicate with HostV.
+- HostU should not be able to communicate with HostV.
-- Runtcpdumpon the router, and sniff the traffic on each of the network.
+- Run tcpdump on the router, and sniff the traffic on each of the network.
 Show that you can capture packets.

 ## 3 Task 2: Create and Configure TUN Interface